Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Algorithms

 where $C = \Erv{x \sim q, \, \tau_n \sim \pi_0(\cdot \mid x)}{r(x, \tau_n) \sum_{t = 1}^n \log p(y_t \mid x, \tau_{t - 1}, a_t)}$ represents the log-probabilities of observations weighted by trajectory rewards.
-Since the observation probabilities do not depend on $\theta$ (\cref{sec:setting}) and neither does $\tau_n \sim \pi_0(\cdot \mid x)$, $C$ is constant in $\theta$.
-Therefore, maximization of \eqref{eq:sft objective} is equivalent to maximizing $n$ log-probabilities of actions $a_t \mid x, \tau_{t - 1}$ weighted by trajectory reward $r(x, \tau_n)$.
-One natural interpretation is that we maximize trajectory probabilities proportionally to their rewards, by attributing the rewards equally to all actions in the trajectories.
-Our objective can also be viewed as weighted SFT with $n$ terms.
+Because the observation probabilities do not depend on $\theta$ (\cref{sec:setting}) and neither does $\tau_n \sim \pi_0(\cdot \mid x)$, $C$ is a constant independent of $\theta$.
+As a result, the maximization of \eqref{eq:sft objective} is equivalent to maximizing $n$ log-probabilities of actions $a_t \mid x, \tau_{t - 1}$ weighted by trajectory reward $r(x, \tau_n)$.
+Therefore, we maximize the likelihood of trajectories proportionally to their rewards, by equally attributing the reward to each action in the trajectory.
+Our objective can also be viewed as weighted fine-tuning with $n$ terms.
 The terms are correlated because they belong to the same trajectory and are weighted by the same reward.

+\textbf{PPO, GRPO, and Q-SFT.} We compare \eqref{eq:sft objective} to other RL objectives in LLMs next.
+Let $a_{t, i}$ be the $i$-th token in action $a_t$ and $a_{t, < i}$ be the first $i - 1$ tokens in action $a_t$.
+Then the objective of PPO \citep{schulman17proximal} in our problem can be written as